AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 ```
 The injected class name for a variadic template has an additional wrinkle:
 If the injected class name were directly formed
-by using the variadic template’s template parameters as the template arguments,
+by using the variadic template's template parameters as the template arguments,
 the injected class name would contain template parameter packs that have **not** been expanded.
 Therefore, when forming the injected class name for a variadic template,
 the template argument that corresponds to a template parameter pack